pblankley/itf_linking/README.md

 Other than these packages, it is expected that the user has the usual python numerical libraries.

-Once you have these installed, go to the root directory of the repo and run the demo.py file.
+Once you have these installed, go to the linkitf directory of the repo and run the demo.py file.